 http://<server>:<port>/etc/reports/compreport.html.

-Once you have selected the ‘Template’ column in the design mode the component report should look like this.
-We can always edit the root content path using the edit button in the report and choose to refresh manually of automatically.
+Once you have selected the ‘Template’ column in design mode, the component report should look like the image below.
+We can always edit the root content path using the edit button in the report and choose to refresh manually or automatically.

-We can use sorting, filtering, grouping with dropdowns under different columns to obtain results for use cases like:
+We can use sorting, filtering, and grouping with dropdowns under different columns to obtain results for use cases like: